IB English Language and Literature Paper 2 tips

 Both Ibsen’s Gabler and O’Brien’s TTTC are rich in symbolism, or the use of specific objects to represent ideas or qualities.
 In Gabler, Hedda is in possession of “General Gabler’s pistol”.
 The pistol is a phallic symbol which immediately connects it to masculinity.
 Moreover, the pistol represents male power and aggression.
 This representation is supported by the fact that these pistols originally belonged to Hedda’s father, an army general, the embodiment of male power and aggression.
 Hedda’s acquisition of the pistols indicates her desire to possess power and control over her life that would usually only be afforded to men in this era.
 This is subversive because in the Victorian era women were expected to be passive actors with little control over their life.
 O’Brien also uses symbolism in TTTC to examine cultural gender norms.
 In the short story ‘Spin’ the symbol of the puppy is central to this subversion.
 Ted Lavender adopts “an orphan puppy”.
 His adoption of the innocent, helpless animal symbolises Lavender’s caring and empathetic nature.
 Additionally, the symbol of the “puppy” is not just a helpless animal but also a baby animal.
 The empathetic and nurturing nature of this adoption makes it necessarily maternal.
 Maternal instincts are clearly associated with the feminine.
 This undermines the expected adherence to masculine gender performance.
 In conclusion, both texts use rich symbolism to challenge the efficacy of gender stereotypes within the historical periods they were created.
 It may be argued that Ibsen’s text is more subversive as gendered expectations were much less challenged in the Victorian era than in the late twentieth century, when O’Brien’s text was published.

-Where to get help for IB Language and Literature Paper 2
+Where to Get Help for IB Language and Literature Paper 2

 With a complicated and nuanced task like the Paper 2, the value of understanding the rubric and assessment criteria cannot be overstated.
 BartyED IB English tutors have seen countless students struggle with revision, exam technique, time management, essay structure, essay planning, and every step of the Paper 2 revision and exam process.
 Understandably, the exam can be exceedingly difficult to revise for independently, and many students turn to experienced IB Lang/Lit tutors to ensure top marks in the course.
 If you feel that you could benefit from individualised Paper 2 support, or IB Lang/Lit tutoring in general, feel free to check out our website here for information on our IB English Lang/Lit tutoring programmes.
 Or, reach out today at (852) 2882 1017 or enquiries@bartyed.com.